swiftlang/swift-evolution/proposals/NNNN-clock-instant-date-duration.md

 ## Impact on ABI

 The proposed implementation will introduce two runtime functions; a way of obtaining time and a way of sleeping given a standard clock.
+Date when lowered will not immediately be frozen, however as a future direction we plan on making the type frozen for performance reasons; (it is mentioned in the evolution manifesto)[https://github.com/apple/swift/blob/main/docs/LibraryEvolutionManifesto.md#limitations] that a concept of a frozen as of a certain version will be a future direction available to evolution.
+We feel that this is an appropriate use case and should be revisited when that is available.

 ## Alternatives Considered

 It has been considered to move Date down into the standard library to encompass a wall + monotonic concept like Go, but this was not viewed as extensible enough to capture all potential clock sources.
+Additionally this approach breaks the concept of comparability which is a key requirement for any `InstantProtocol`.

 It has been considered to leave the Duration type to be a structure and shared among all clocks.
 This exposes the potential error in which two durations could be interchanged that are measuring two different things.
 From an opinionated type system perspective a `MonotonicClock.Duration` measures monotonic seconds and a `WallClock.Duration` measures wall clock seconds which are two different unit systems.
 This point is debatable and can be changed with the caveat that developers may write inappropriate code.

 It has been considered to attempt to make Duration into a protocol form to restrict the concepts of measurement to only be compared in the clock scope they were defined by but that proves to be quite cumbersome for implementations and dramatically reduces the ease of use for APIs that might want to use interval types.

 A concrete type expressing Deadlines could be introduced however adding that defeats the progressive disclosure of the existing types and poses a compatibility problem with existing APIs.
-Effectively it would make functions that currently take Date instead need to take Deadline<WallClock> which seems anti-thematic to tight integration with existing APIs.
+Effectively it would make functions that currently take Date instead need to take `Deadline<WallClock>` which seems anti-thematic to tight integration with existing APIs.

+It has been considered that Date should account for leap seconds, however after much consideration this is viewed as perhaps too disruptive to the storage and serialization of Date and that it is better suited to leverage calendrical calculations such as those in Foundation to account for leap seconds since that falls in line more so with DateComponents than Date.

+As an alternative to moving Date to the standard library we have considered other strategies such as introducing a new type with a name that connotes better the concept of a date being defined as a point in time devoid of a calendar.
+However this ends up having a multi-level fall out.
+The large swath of APIs that are both in existing Swift exports of frameworks and SDKs that exist today have a use cases that use the same definition - that means that introducing a new type that serves the same purpose then becomes a quandary of "which type should I use".
+As a point of reference the SDK for macOS has approximately 1000 occurrences of the type NSDate which is bridged to Date, we feel that changing this would lead to needless churn for developers for no clear advantage especially since we can reform the storage to be more accurate.
+This is a topic that has been debated at length and we feel that the overall benefits for the reduction of churn at the magnitude of impact out weigh the marginal gains of a different name that may carry the same level of nomenclature ambiguity.

+It was considered to make Foundation.TimeInterval to be implicitly converted to Duration; however it was determined that this is better suited as a potential future direction for importer adjustments instead since that type would potentially cause systemic problems with overloads based on the aliasing behavior of TimeInterval.